taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [sftly-replace](https://github.com/kmizu/sftly-replace) - A Chrome extention to replace the selected text softly
  * [summarize_arxv](https://github.com/rkmt/summarize_arxv) - Summarize arXiv paper with figures
  * [aiavatarkit](https://github.com/uezo/aiavatarkit) - Building AI-based conversational avatars lightning fast
+ * [pva-aoai-integration-solution](https://github.com/City-of-Kobe/pva-aoai-integration-solution) - This repository is intended to package and release the flows and other solutions created for the trial use of ChatGPT at Kobe City Hall.

 |Name|downloads/week|total downloads|stars|